1 Introduction and Infrastructure

 1.1 Tokyo's public infrastructure

 Tokyo's railway system is one of the most efficient in the world.
-The trains arrive on the second, inch-perfectly coming to a stand.
-During peak periods many trains run every 2,5 minutes.
+The trains arrive at the second, inch-perfectly coming to a stand.
+During peak periods, many trains run every 2 1/2 minutes.

-For people the train is the most common mean of transportation in Tokyo.
-Depending on the operator the trains navigate on a vast net of bridge and embankment systems all around the city, in opened tunnels and underground systems or automatically driving on a monorail.
-All trains are equipped with earthquake early warning system (EEW) which automatically stops the train in the case seismic waves have been recorded.
-The busiest (underground) station is the Shinjuku station which is the central nod for Tokyo's many commuting employees.
-Three million commuters every day.
+For people, the train is the most common mean of transportation in Tokyo.
+Depending on the operator, the trains navigate on a vast net of bridge and embankment systems all around the city, in opened tunnels and underground systems or automatically driving on a monorail.
+All trains are equipped with earthquake early warning system (EEW) which automatically stops the train in the case seismic waves were recorded.
+The busiest (underground) station is the Shinjuku station, which is the central nod for Tokyo's commuters.
+Three million of them cross the station every day.

-Even tough there are special Japanese car and van models with small motors and speed maximum of 70 km/h owning a car is not common for Tokyo's middle class.
+Even tough there are special Japanese minivan models with small motors and speed maximum of 70 km/h owning a car is not common for Tokyo's middle class.
 But Tokyo is also famous for it's tuning scene.
-All around the world love JDM cars.
+All around the world, tuners and car enthusiasts love JDM cars.

-In residential areas pedestrians and bicycles have priority in traffic.
-In general there is more parking space than cars using it.
-For an expansive daily fee ground level parking areas are available at any time and everywhere in the city.
-Private parking space is build with adjustable multilevel-parking-decks are build in dense areas.
+In residential areas, pedestrians and bicycles have priority in traffic.
+For an expensive daily parking fee, parking space is available at any time and everywhere.
+Private parking space with adjustable multilevel-parking-decks are build in dense areas.

 70% of the land is covered with mountains and forests.
 Most of the inhabited zones can be found close to the coasts.
 The archipelago of Japan has a humid climate with cool temperatures in the north and subtropical temperature in the south.
 Constant strong winds bring fresh air from the ocean.

-Japan is situated within a highly active volcanic region: the Pacific Ring of Fire.
-On the colliding edges of four tectonic plates modest earthquakes are occurring on a daily basis.
-Strong earthquakes usually are originating deep under the seabed and causing Tsunamis (a word also of Japanese origin) in their wake.
+Japan is situated within a highly active volcanic region.
+On the colliding edges of four tectonic plates, modest earthquakes are occurring on a daily basis.
+Strong earthquakes are usually originating deep under the seabed and causing tsunamis (btw. a word of Japanese origin) in their wake.

-Geographically, Tokyo is in a wild location: Constant strong winds, typhoons, heavy rains, earthquakes.
+Geographically, Tokyo is in a wild location: Constant strong winds, typhoons, heavy rain and of course the earthquakes.

 1.3 Food supply

-For long time eating meat was a dietary taboo in Japan.
+For a long time, eating meat was a dietary taboo in Japan.
 Buddhism proscribed the killing of four-legged animals - until Japan adapted various Western technologies and practices during the Meji era.
-It is said, that the Japanese emperor was impressed by the physical appearance and tallness of the western military men.
+It is said, that the Japanese emperor was impressed by the physical appearance and tallness of the western militaries.
 For that, he accounted their diet of eating meat.
 Soon he had his first meal with beef in 1872 and introduced this habitat to his own folks.

 Food is relatively expensive in Japan.
-People spent 25 % of their wages on food.
-Two kilograms of rice cost about 1000 Yen in a supermarket.
+In Japan, people averagely spent 25 % of their wages on food.
+Two kilograms of rice cost about 1000 Yen (in a supermarket).
 The rice agriculture is highly subsidized and imports sanctioned.
-Japan’s production capacity of rice covers half of the nation’s demand.
+Japan’s production capacity of rice only covers half of its own needs.
 Most of the imported food comes from China.

 1.3.2 Fast food trends in 2018